medhatjachour/electron-app/README.md

- # Electron POS & Inventory Management System
+# BizFlow - Business Management System

 > A modern, full-featured desktop Point of Sale and Inventory Management application built with Electron, React, and TypeScript.

 **What is this?** A complete retail management solution that runs as a desktop app on Windows, macOS, and Linux.
-Manages sales transactions, product inventory with variants, customer data, and provides real-time financial analytics—all stored locally with SQLite.
+Manages sales transactions, product inventory with variants, customer data, employee records with salaries, comprehensive business reports, and provides real-time financial analytics—all stored locally with SQLite.

 **Tech Stack:** Electron.js + React 18 + TypeScript + Prisma ORM + SQLite + TailwindCSS